justin-kim-sap/easy_extensions_demo/README.md

 # easy_extensions_demo

-This repo contains a list of SAP Commerce Cloud Easy extensions.
-It contains examples of extension for demo and enablement purpose of Easy extensibility framework.
+This repo contains a list of Easy extensions.
+It contains examples of extension for demo and enablement purpose of Easy extensibility framework for SAP Commerce Cloud.